 Capital One Venture Rewards Credit Card: Best overall travel credit card

 The Capital One Venture Rewards Credit Card is a straightforward travel rewards credit card that can help you earn points toward your next trip without having to worry about categories or caps on earning.
-Factor in the modest annual fee that is waived in the first year, and the sign-up bonus valued at an estimated $500 in rewards, and you can see why this is Bankrate’s favorite travel credit cards.
+Partnerships with a growing number of airline loyalty programs allow for exponential transfer value for earned miles, giving cardholders the ability to maximize their travel rewards with their favorite airlines.
+Factor in the modest annual fee that is waived in the first year, and the sign-up bonus valued at an estimated $500 in rewards, and you can see why this is Bankrate’s favorite travel credit card.

 - Earn 50,000 bonus miles after spending $3,000 within the first three months of card ownership.